Myron Mendes

 Myron Mendes is an Indian professional footballer who plays as a defender for Gokulam Kerala in the I-League.
-Besides India, he has played for ASD Cape Town in South Africa.
+He has also played for ASD Cape Town in South Africa.

 Career

 Bengaluru FC

 Mendes made his professional debut against Transport United in 2018 AFC Cup qualifiers.
-Mendes made his Indian Super League against Jamshedpur in 5-1 defeat on 27 February 2019.
+Mendes made his Indian Super League against Jamshedpur in 5–1 defeat on 27 February 2019.

 Gokulam Kerala

 Mendes joined I-League side Gokulam Kerala in 2019–20 season.